sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ## Citation searching

 Some databases and search tools, e.g., Web of Science and Google Scholar, provide citation information.
-That is, how many and who has used a given document in their reference list.
-How often a document is cited can say something about how much impact the document has had on the subject area.
+That is, how many articles and which has cited a given document.
+How often a document has been cited can indicate how much impact the document has had on the subject area.
 If you click on the link "Cited by" in Google Scholar, you will see a list of citations.
 Such a list can be used to highlight key documents and authors.

 ## Searching reference lists

 It is not only by searching databases that you can find relevant and quality-assured information.
-If you have found a scientific article that is right up your alley, the article's reference list may refer to other relevant literature.
+If you have found a scientific article that is spot on for what your paper is examining, the article's reference list will most likely refer to more literature that is relevant for you.